Reporting Suspected Unlawful Activity and Protection from Retaliation - UTDBP3105

 Protecting Against Unlawful Retaliation

-No University employee shall take any disciplinary or retaliatory action against any individual for, in good faith, reporting, or causing to be reported, suspected wrongdoing, or for assisting in an authorized investigation of alleged wrongdoing.
-The prohibition against disciplinary action does not extend to disciplinary action for self-reported violations.
+An employee who takes any disciplinary or retaliatory action against an individual for, in good faith, reporting, or causing to be reported, suspected wrongdoing, or for assisting in an authorized investigation of alleged wrongdoing is subject to disciplinary action, up to and including dismissal from the University.
+The prohibition against disciplinary action does not extend to disciplinary action for self-reported violations

-If an employee believes that he or she has been subjected to any action that violates the non- retaliation provisions, the employee may file a complaint in accordance with the procedures outlined below.
+If an employee believes that they have been subjected to any action that violates the non-retaliation provisions, the employee may file a complaint in accordance with the procedures outlined below.

 Submission of Retaliation Complaint

-A complaint alleging retaliation must be submitted in writing to the Assistant Vice President for Institutional Equity and Compliance.
-The complaint must contain the following information (the "mandatory information"):
+A complaint alleging retaliation must be submitted in writing to the Senior Director for Institutional Compliance, Equity, and Title IX Initiatives.
+If the complaint is against the Senior Director, the complaint may be submitted to the Vice President and Chief of Staff.
+The complaint must contain the following information (the "required information"):

 - Name of the complainant;

 - Contact information, including address, telephone, and e-mail address, if applicable;